Yarlermanden/AML/project/description.md

 ## Supervision meeting
 This supervision meeting is an individual session with one teacher for you as a group.
 Therein we want to hear about your current open questions and challenges, and thereby help you resolve roadblocks and guide you towards a successful finalized project.
+## Supervision
+We plan to guide you with supervision and mentoring during the project to help you develop ideas and approaches, to resolve roadblocks, and to guide you towards a successful finalised project.

+1. Our TA is there for all ideas/questions/problems on **Tuesdays 14-16h** (or longer if needed) in 3A54 and/or online.

+2. We organise a **supervision meeting** halfway (on **24.11.** between 12-14h) as an individual session between one of the teachers and your group.
+We will organise a slot of about 30min per group with a schedule beforehand (in LearnIT).
+The meeting is about helping you with your current open questions and challenges - code or results can be discussed but are not required.

 ## Group presentation round
 The aim for the presentation round in class (during the last lecture/exercises slots of the semester) is to inform each other about your experiences and to focus your project work on one key outcome.
+Thus, we organise the group presentation round as a mini-conference.
+The aim for the presentation round in class (during the last lecture/exercises slots of the semester, **08.12.** from 12h ct onwards) is to inform each other about your experiences and to focus your project work on one key outcome.
 Thus, we organise the group presentation round as a mini-conference.

 Each project group is asked to:
 * provide a 7 min. presentation + 3 min.
 Q/A - it is recommended to limit to 5 slides or a live notebook,